PRProd/HA-Firemote/README.md

 1. You will be prompted to reload your browser.
 Click the **RELOAD** button to continue

 ## OR Install Manually
-1. For non-Apple TV users, [Turn on ADB Debugging](https://www.youtube.com/watch?v=40iVXrTWcPU) on your Amazon, Shield, Xiaomi, Chromecast, or Android TV device
+1. Turn on ADB/USB debugging on your Amazon, onn., Shield, Xiaomi, Chromecast, or Android TV device - [Video Tutorial](https://www.youtube.com/watch?v=XL7neKn1d-Y)
+    - (does not apply to Apple TV or Roku users)
 1. Connect your device to Home Assistant:
    - Amazon, Chromecast, Shield, onn., Xiaomi, or Android TV users:
      - Set up the Home Assistant [Android Debug Bridge Integration](https://www.home-assistant.io/integrations/androidtv/) and connect it to your device (**REQUIRED in every setup** [why?](https://github.com/PRProd/HA-Firemote/wiki#why-do-i-still-need-the-adb-integration-when-there-is-an-android-remote-integration))